 What sets the campus apart from many others is that, in addition to quality instruction, many of the professors are experts in their field outside the classroom.
-Also, the small size of the college allows for much more one to one communication between instructors and students.
+Also, the small size of the college allows for much more one-on-one communication between instructors and students.
 The CHC instructors are noted for being accessible and caring about the students as individuals.
+If you're just getting started at the college, CHC has an experienced and caring counseling staff to help you.
+The counselors are available for consultation throughout your college experience here.
+At CHC, there is still that personal touch.

 An important priority at the campus is high technology.
-The campus' High Technology Task Force, comprised of faculty and administrators, established Technology 2000, a plan to keep pace with the ever changing needs of the modern classroom.
-The plan includes the recent purchase of 72 new computers for the 1996-97 academic year.
+The campus's High Technology Committee, comprised of faculty and administrators, established Technology 2000, a plan to keep pace with the ever changing needs of the modern classroom.
+During the past two years, the college has purchased more than 150 new computers and state-of-the art software for classrooms and college-wide computer labs.
+The college will continue to upgrade its computer technology each year.

 In addition to student-centered classes and an able counseling and career guidance staff, CHC provides a variety of cultural, social and recreational opportunities.
-Each year, the college presents its Annual Baroque Festival, which features the art, music, dance and history of the Baroque.
+Each year, the college presents its Annual Baroque Festival, which features the art, music, dance and history of the world during the era of the Baroque.
 CHC also has a highly regarded Theatre Arts Department, which is renown for its excellent productions of award-winning Broadway plays, musicals, and the classics.
-CHC's jazz band is another highly respected component of the college.
+CHC's jazz band is also highly respected.
 Its trumpet playing director pulls together musical greats from all over the region, as well as up-and-coming talent from among CHC students.